openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ## Composite KEMs

-The ML-KEM+ECDH public-key encryption involves both the ML-KEM and an ECC-based KEM in an a priori non-separable manner.
+The ML-KEM + ECDH public-key encryption involves both the ML-KEM and an ECC-based KEM in an a priori non-separable manner.
 This is achieved via KEM combination, i.e. both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.

 ## Composite Signatures

-The ML-DSA+ECDSA signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA+ECDSA signature is valid.
+The ML-DSA + ECDSA signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA + ECDSA signature is valid.

 ## Key Version Binding